-Making the transition to an encore stage of work in the social-purpose sector can be a significant undertaking.
-Encore Fellows make significant contributions applying the skills, experience and knowledge acquired during a primary career.
-Encore Fellowships are high-impact, flexible, time-limited, paid assignments with nonprofits and public agencies, offering the opportunity to establish new personal networks and learn what it’s really like to work in a new social-purpose environment.
+Making the transition to an encore stage of work in the social-purpose sector can be a challenging undertaking.
+Encore Fellowships are high-impact, flexible, time-limited, paid assignments with nonprofits and public agencies, offering the opportunity to establish new personal networks and learn what it is really like to work in a new social-purpose environment.
+Encore Fellows apply the skills, experience and knowledge acquired during a primary career.

 - Make significant contributions using the skills, experience and knowledge you already have